 If you have an ASFA approved home, it does not assure that you receive placement for adoption.
 Too many times grandparents and relatives are overlooked by social workers for foster parents temporarily caring for a child.
 Social workers are known to make gross misrepresentations about relatives seeking placement that are ASFA approved to the court to deny the placement.
 This is because of the comfort level that a social worker may feel with the current foster parent that wants to adopt.
 This is referred to as the “social engineering of families.”

-It is important to be aware of FR timetables and relative preference.
+It is important to be aware of FR timetables and relative preferences.
 It is best to get appropriate orders from the court early on to maximize your chance at overcoming a social worker’s bias towards placement in your home.
 If you are a foster parent that wants to adopt and relatives are seeking placement, it may be best to share concerns about the minor that occur after visits with relatives.
-Get the child enrolled in therapy and develop a child centric positive relationship with the child’s attorney and social worker.
-Generally, the longer that you have placement and prove you provide love and stability to a child, the more likely you will be able to adopt that child in the event the parents’ FR is terminated and an adoption hearing set.
+Get the child enrolled in therapy and develop a child-centric positive relationship with the child’s Long Beach adoption attorney and social worker.
+Generally, the longer that you have placed and prove you provide love and stability to a child, the more likely you will be able to adopt that child in the event the parents’ FR is terminated and an adoption hearing set.